c0dejump/HawkScan/README.md

  - [x] Work it with py2 and py3
  - [x] Add option rate-limit if app is unstable (--timesleep)
  - [x] Check in waybackmachine
+ - [x] Response error to WAF
+ - [x] Check if DataBase firebaseio existe and accessible

 # TODO
  - [ ] Testing website paramaters (attack, so no passive scan)